wojdyr/fityk/doc/intro.rst

+.. _intro:

 Introduction
 ############

-What is the program for?
+What's This Program for?
 ========================

 Fityk is a program for nonlinear fitting of analytical functions